Rolex 24 TV schedule: IMSA season times and streams from NBC Sports

-NBC Sports’ TV coverage schedule of the Rolex 24 and the 2021 IMSA WeatherTech SportsCar Championship season will kick off today with the Motul 100 qualifying race at Daytona International Speedway.
+NBC Sports’ TV coverage schedule of the Rolex 24 and the 2021 IMSA WeatherTech SportsCar Championship season will kick off today with the 59th annual Rolex 24 at Daytona International Speedway.

-The 100-minute qualifying race — the first in the 59-year history of the Rolex 24 at Daytona — will be shown on tape delay at 4:30 p.m.
-ET on NBCSN.
+The sports car endurance classic that opens the season will begin at 3:30 p.m.
+Jan.
+30 on NBC.

-Dave Burns will handle play by play with analyst Calvin Fish and reporter Kevin Lee handling the pits in Daytona.
+NASCAR on NBC’s Dale Earnhardt Jr. will join the booth as a lead analyst alongside play-by-play announcer Leigh Diffey and analyst Calvin Fish.

 CHASE AND JIMMIE DO DAYTONA AGAIN: The NASCAR championship duo racing for Rolex glory